 Because most chunks cost one byte and only the six special cases cost two, the output averages roughly 1.14 bytes per 7 input bits — denser than Base64’s 1.33 bytes per 6 bits.

-Use Base122 only when you control both ends.
-It is not a standard like Base64, so other tools will not decode it.
-A good real use is inlining a small font, image or WASM payload in a single-file web page where every kilobyte counts.
+Use Base122 only when you control both encoder and decoder.
+It is not an IETF standard and few libraries support it outside purpose-built implementations.
 For email or URLs, prefer Quoted-Printable or URL-safe Base64 instead, since those target those specific transports.